OE333/DAC8-Service-Tool/README.md

 History

-2020/01/06: Changed start position of ServiveTool main window to better fit screens with low resolution (new executable)
+2020/01/06: Changed start position of ServiceTool main window to better fit screens with low resolution (new executable)